MaxGyver83/dotfiles/README.md

 # dotfiles

-My bash, fish, vim, IdeaVim, surfingkeys config files and scripts for changing the keyboard layout.
+My bash, fish, vim, neovim, IdeaVim, surfingkeys, alacritty config files and scripts for changing the keyboard layout.
 These files are organized in such a way that they can be installed with GNU Stow.
 Stow creates links to the dotfiles from this repo in `$HOME` (or its subfolders).

 ```sh
 sudo apt-get install stow